garden-io/garden/docs/reference/commands.md

         # A description of the workflow step.
         description:

+        # A map of environment variables to use when running script steps.
+Ignored for `command` steps.
+        envVars:
+          # Number, string or boolean
+          <name>:

         # A bash script to run.
 Note that the host running the workflow must have bash installed and on path.
         # It is considered to have run successfully if it returns an exit code of 0.
 Any other exit code signals an
         # error,